-Further to that stated in Note 9(c)(2) to the annual financial statements, subsequent to the reporting date, approval was given for a merger of the companies Clal Consumer Credit Ltd., Clal Credit and Finance Ltd. and HaClal HaRishon Ltd. into Clal Insurance Company Ltd. The merger will apply retroactively, beginning on January 1, 2019, and is not expected to have a significant impact on the financial statements.
+Further to that stated in Note 9(c)(2) to the annual financial statements, during the reporting period, the companies Clal Consumer Credit, Clal Credit and Finance Ltd. and HaClal HaRishon Ltd. were merged into Clal Insurance Company Ltd. The merger applies retroactively, beginning on January 1, 2019, and had no material impact on the financial statements.

-Additionally, the companies Clal Factoring and Clal Business Credit were distributed as a payment in kind dividend from Clal Credit and Finance
+Additionally, the companies Clal Factoring and Clal Business Credit were distributed as a payment in kind dividend from Clal Credit and Finance to the Company.